Another 1-run loss for Braves: Alcantara and Marlins win 4-3

+“It’s one of them years,” manager Brian Snitker said.
+“Every day the last few years we won these games.
+We’re not now.
+As long as we’re playing these games and giving ourselves a chance, at some point in time we’ll start winning them.”

+Atlanta out-hit Miami 9-5 but went 2 for 12 with runners in scoring position.

-MIAMI (AP) — Jazz Chisholm’s two-out, two-run single in the fourth inning put the Miami Marlins ahead to stay, and they beat the Atlanta Braves for the fourth time in five meetings this year, winning 4-3 Friday.
+Jazz Chisholm’s two-out, two-run single in the fourth inning put the Marlins ahead to stay.
+Sandy Alcantara (4-5) allowed two runs in six innings as Miami beat Atlanta for the fourth time in five meetings this year

-Sandy Alcantara (4-5) allowed two runs in six innings.
-Yimi García, the Marlins’ fifth pitcher, worked around a leadoff single and a two-out walk in the ninth, striking out Austin Riley to end the game for his 11th save in 14 chances.
+García, the Marlins’ fifth pitcher, struck out Ronald Acuña Jr. on three pitches in the ninth, and fanned Austin Riley to end the game for his 11th save in 14 chances.

-The Braves have lost three consecutive games by a run each.
-They’re 1-4 against Miami this year.
-They out-hit Miami 9-5 but went 2 for 12 with runners in scoring position.
+“It’s a very exciting thing to do, winning a game like this,” García said through a translator.
+“It keeps your adrenaline high and a little pumped for tomorrow.”

 Ozzie Albies drove in two runs with two hits for Atlanta.
-Ronald Acuña Jr. doubled twice, scored twice and had an RBI, but García struck him out on three pitches in the ninth.
+Acuña Jr. doubled twice, scored twice and had an RBI.

 Charlie Morton (5-3), who had won his past three starts, gave up four runs in four innings, and his ERA rose to 4.50.
 He walked two, hit a batter and threw a wild pitch in the fourth, when Miami scored three runs to take the lead.